alpernebbi/depthcharge-tools/depthchargectl.rst

 -V, --version
     Print program version and exit.

+--root ROOT
+    Root device or mountpoint of the system to work on.
+If a mounted device is given, its mountpoint is used.
+Defaults to the currently booted system's root.

 --tmpdir DIR
     Directory to keep temporary files.
 Normally **depthchargectl** creates a temporary directory by itself and removes it when it